kimipooh/wp-add-mime-types/readme.txt

 4. Security Options

 == Changelog ==
+= 2.5.7 =
+* Removed the folder (trunk) for this plugin in this plugin folder.
+The “trunk” folder was not needed.
+Due to this, activating the plugin in version 2.5.6, you might get an error message "Error: The plugin does not have a valid header".

 = 2.5.6 =
 * Added the "Enable to debug output for file types recognized by WordPress when a file is uploaded by the media." security option.
 In detail, please see "Frequently Asked Questions" section.
 * Tested up to WordPress 5.6 and PHP 7.4.